 By the time they reach their senior year, Geneva students have had numerous opportunities to practice logical thinking and public speaking.
 They understand that to make a good argument requires them to consider an idea in a reasoned way, to take a clear and specific stand, and to go to great lengths to understand and refute opposing viewpoints, establishing their credibility along the way.
 The Capstone Thesis gives the students a “laboratory” to put these skills of persuasion into practice.
 With the goal of promoting human flourishing, seniors dig deep into the history of a contemporary issue or problem, looking at its causes and previous attempts to explain or rectify it.
 Then they propose their solution.

 Each senior is assigned a mentor to help them narrow and clarify their argument, give feedback on writing and delivery, and provide encouragement and accountability.
 During the course of the year, students visit a research library, read, reflect, discuss, and write and revise a number of drafts as well as a short deliberative speech, an annotated bibliography, and a report on a personal interview they conduct with an authority on their topic.

 All Geneva seniors write the thesis paper and deliver it as a classical oration.
 The skills of research, organization, critical thinking, and persuasive eloquence in writing and speaking that the students develop through this project serve them well in college and in life, whether they use them to write a college paper, a business proposal, or an impassioned plea before a school board or city council.
 But we hope that beyond these practical benefits, the Capstone Thesis helps the students get in touch with—and maintain—a passion for making the world a better place, guided by a love for God and his creation.

-Christina’s thesis is entitled “What’s Wrong with Me?
-Understanding the Reality of Concussions and Their Treatments” You may read it and/or watch it by using the links below:
+Elizabeth’s thesis is entitled “Pro-Life Is Pro-Woman: A New Feminism for a Changing World” You may read it and/or watch it by using the links below: